Wanwan-Wang/310-Individual/README.md

 ## About the project
 This repository contains a programming project code for a chatbot that simulates a conversation between friends.
 A specific topic about soccer and some scattered topics are covered.
+Moreover, after the individual project our chatbot can use Google Static Maps API to embeds images into conversation.
+And use Google Geocoding API to convert urban addresses and display them in a meaningful way in your program.

 ## Prepare stage
 before we start running this code we need to download several libraries